In this post

 If you’re leaning towards following the career path of an enrolled nurse, you:

 - Only have to complete a Diploma or Advanced Diploma of nursing to get started (2 years full time)

 - Get to work within a team under supportive supervision from a more experienced registered nurse

 - Will be mostly responsible for the day-to-day patient care responsibilities (showering, feeding, administering medication)

 If you’re leaning towards becoming a registered nurse, you will:

-Nursing is an incredibly fulfilling and exciting career, no matter which level you choose to enter the industry.
-With the demand for nursing professionals growing and many education pathways available to you, it’s the perfect time to start.
+Nursing is an incredibly fulfilling and exciting career, no matter which level you choose to enter the health services industry.
+With the demand for nursing and health professionals growing, as well as many education pathways available to you, it’s the perfect time to start.

 Ready to take the next step in your nursing career?

 Your Ultimate Guide to a Successful Career in Bookkeeping

 Embarking on a career in bookkeeping is not just about dealing with numbers, it’s about playin...